Classic Albums - Use Your Illusion II

 3. "Yesterdays"

 "Yesterdays" is a melodic ballad that showcases Slash's ability to create emotive solos.
-The song is in the key of G major and utilizes the G major pentatonic and blues scales.
-The solo is characterized by smooth string bending, vibrato, and sustained notes, adding emotional depth to the song.
+The song is in the key of G major and utilises the G major pentatonic and blues scales.
+The solo is characterised by smooth string bending, vibrato, and sustained notes, adding emotional depth to the song.

 4. "Knockin' on Heaven's Door"